Request

 Advanced Usage

-Multiple data sources can be combined to extract a specific type.
-First, define a custom type:
+You can merge multiple data sources to parse a specific type.
+First, define a custom type, for example:

 #[derive(Serialize, Deserialize, Extractible, Debug)]

-/// By default, extracts field values from the request body.
+/// By default, gets field values from the body.

 struct GoodMan<'a> {

-/// The `id` field is extracted from path parameters and parsed as `i64`.
+/// The id is obtained from the request path parameters and automatically parsed as i64.

 id: i64,